-MIAMI – Sinking a putt, there are few places globally whereupon doing so golfers can hear an ever-increasing rumble soon followed by an overflying Airbus A380-800.
+Miami – Sinking a putt, there flew places globally whereupon doing so golfers can hear an ever-increasing rumble soon followed by an overflying Airbus A380-800.
 One such place is International Links Melreese Country Club, where golfers and aviation geeks (avgeeks) alike enjoy massive, open greenery along with an abundance of jet traffic steps away from Miami International Airport (MIA).

-Miami International Airport, known as a global air traffic hub, never disappoints in terms of spotting offerings ranging from aging Convair CV-5800, and Short 360sreminiscent of the “corrosion corner” days to brand new Boeing 787 and Airbus A350.
+Miami International Airport (MIA), known as a global air traffic hub, never disappoints in terms of spotting offerings ranging from aging Convair CV-5800s and Short 360s reminiscent of the “corrosion corner” days to brand new Boeing 787s and Airbus A350s.

 Destinations ranging from Anchorage to Dallas and Istanbul to Barranquilla are just as diverse.

 Personally, I have had the privilege of experiencing such an aviation melting pot over the past two years via my golf affinity and volunteering for the non-profit First Tee located at the course.